Updated: Aug 3

 Tell us about your teaching story, where your journey has led you and where you where you are today in education?

-I always love to learn as a student.
+I have always loved to learn as a student.

-I loved every part of the school and so learning was just something I love to do.
+I loved every part of the school, so learning was just something I love to do.

 Now Doctor Joy, I know there's a story behind your name, so I'd love for you to first share the story behind doctor Joy and the story behind why.
 Why did you choose the word joy?

-I had realized though, even though it was just an idea we were talking about and it connected to that name that my parents gave me.
-I also realized that throughout my entire life, both personally and professionally, I've been empowered with joy.
+I had realized though, even though it was just an idea we were talking about and it connected to that name I've my parents gave me.
+I also realized that I've been empowered with joy throughout my entire life, both personally and professionally.

-I love how you embrace the nickname that your dad gave you at a young age and you've just incorporated this joyfulness throughout your career.
-I think it's so inspiring to hear that and I know as future teachers you were talking about; you know in your college career like.
+I love how you embrace the nicknayou'vet your dad gave you at a young age, and you've just incorporated thit'soyfulness throughout your career.
+I think it's so inspiring to hear that, and I know as future teachers you were talking about; you know, in your college career like.

 Why is it important for our future teachers who are listening today?

-Well, because you have a lot of challenges that you're going to face.
+Weyou'recause you have a lot of challenges that you're goididn'tface.

-When I was in school I really didn't understand like the depth of some of the challenges that I was gonna face as an educator
+When I was in school, I really didn't understand the depth of some of the challenges that I was gonna face as an educator

-Just the idea of balancing my personal professional life and just the whole dynamic of teaching and building relationships and trying to get everything done within the course of a day.
+Just the idea of balancing my personal and professional life and just the whole dynamic of teaching and building relationships and trying to get everything done within a day.

-I did not realize how many challenges I was actually going to face as a teacher.
+I did not realize how many challdon't I was going to face as a teacher.

-You don't talk about that.
-But then we do talk about it, but then we don't talk about how we can confront these challenges in a healthy way.
-I realized that, as in throughout my career as an educator, I kind of went through this lens that all these challenges from the outside, if they would just fix themselves, I would feel better.
+You don't talk about t don'tut then we do talk about it, but then we don't talk about how we can confront these challenges in a healthy way.
+I realized that, throughout my career as an educator, I kind of went through this lens that all these challenges from the outside, if they would just fix themselves, I would feel better.

 But then I realized that it was me that I had to fix.
-It was my personal joy that I was responsible for my joy and I didn't matter how many accomplishments that I met or had how many I could activate?
-How many potlucks?
-How many free jeans days?
-How many you know the coupon, whatever the outside.
+It was my personaldidn'that I was responsible for my joy, and I didn't matter how many accomplishments couldn'tet or how many I could achieve.

 Doctor Joy how can we work to capture that joy to find that within ourselves?

-There's something I read about not too long ago called the broaden and build theory and it's this idea that we practice these different.
-We will use these different tools and we practice these different routines.
+There's something I read about not too long it's called the broaden and build theory, and it's this idea that we practice these different.
+We will use this different toolIt'snd we practice these different routines.

-It's not always going to be comfortable at first so that when we when challenges arise, it's like we built our resilience to respond in a positive manner.
-It's not saying that sometimes being positive feels awkward, especially when you don't feel it's like you want to be positive, but when you intentionally.
+It's not always going to be comfortable at first, so when challenges arise, it's like we built our resilience to respond in a positive manner.
+It's not saying that when you don't feel like you want to be positive, but when you intentionally.

-When those big challenges really occur, you find out that you look at things from a whole different perspective because eventually, you start practicing those things naturally.
+When those big challenges occur, you find out that you look at things from a whole different perspective because eventually, you start It'sticing those things naturally.

-It's working on those areas that you feel those virtues that you feel like you want to have that will add to your joy without really working on those intentionally.
+It's working on those areas where you feel those virtues you feel you want to have that will add to your joy without working on those intentionally.

-Some of their practices or may not be in harmony with our self care needs.
+Some of their practices may not be in can't with our self-care needs.
 You can't forget about yourself.
-It can be a simple thing as having lunch for 30 minutes by yourself in your classroom.
+It can be as simple as having lunch for 30 minutes by yourself in your classroom.
 You may need that to get through the day, but maybe everybody else is working through their lunch.
-But you may really need that.

 I'd love for you to take some time to share about the work that you're doing.
 You have a podcast; you have other work out there.
 Can you share about your work and where we can find it?

-So right now I'm really trying to build a joyful community.
-I really am wanting to just have sort of like a League of educators.
+So right now, I'm trying to build a joyful community.
+I just want to have sort of like a League of educators.

-People want to support this joy work and so my website https://drjoyblog.com/ you can go up there and find different ways to engage with the community.
+People want to support this joy work, so through my website https://drjoyblog.com/ you can go up there and find different ways to engage with the community.

-I capture stories from different educators and just talk about lessons, I've learned regarding the importance of joy.
+I capture stories from different educators and just about lessons I've learned regarding the importance of joy.

 What's one piece of advice that you have for future teachers as they start to look for their joy or just in general?